dfb1002/D4Fourier/README.md

  - [RadiiPolynomial](https://github.com/OlivierHnt/RadiiPolynomial.jl)
  - [IntervalArithmetic](https://github.com/JuliaIntervals/IntervalArithmetic.jl)

  By installing [RadiiPolynomial](https://github.com/OlivierHnt/RadiiPolynomial.jl), you automatically install [IntervalArithmetic](https://github.com/JuliaIntervals/IntervalArithmetic.jl).
-Hence, by installing the former, you can use the $D_4$Fourier sequence structure.
+Hence, by installing the former, you can use the $D_4$ Fourier sequence structure.

  More details on using the operations can be found in the documentation for [RadiiPolynomial](https://github.com/OlivierHnt/RadiiPolynomial.jl).